jpsaturnino/medicide-project/README.md

 # Medicines Project

-<h3>3rd Semester | Computer Science - Registration of medicines and persist these data into a DB file.</h3>
+#### 3rd Semester | Computer Science - Registration of medicines and persist these data into a DB file.

 ## Made with:
 - HTML5, CSS, Bootstrap -> Page content